10 Good Website Layout Ideas for 2026 (with Examples)

 Web designers often use the content focused layout on news sites or blogs, and it usually has a primary column for content and one or more side columns for additional information.

 The advantage this layout has is that it can help you manage the line length of the central content by varying the width of side columns.
-That matters because if the line length of the text is too long or short, it becomes harder to read, so reducing comprehension and retention of the information.
+That matters because if the line length of the text is too long or short, it becomes harder to read, reducing comprehension and retention of the information.

 However, done right, the content focused layout is ideal for any copy-centric website.
 The secret is to break up the content within this layout into small, easy to digest chunks.